-For applicants who are not U.S. citizens and for whom English is not their first language, all graduate programs require a score of 550 (paper-based), 213 (computer-based) or 79 (Internet-based) or higher on the Test of English as a Foreign Language (TOEFL) or a score of 6.5 on the International English Language Testing System (IELTS).
+For applicants who are not U.S. citizens and for whom English is not their primary language, all graduate programs require a score of 550 (paper-based), 213 (computer-based) or 79 (Internet-based) or higher on the Test of English as a Foreign Language (TOEFL), a score of 6.5 on the International English Language Testing System (IELTS), or Accuplacer ESL scores of 101 (Reading Comprehension) and 5 (WritePlacer).

-Master of Healthcare Administration recommends 3-5 years of managerial experience for acceptance into the program.
+Master of Healthcare Administration recommends 3-5 years of healthcare administration experience for acceptance into the program.

-Master of Science in Accounting requires Financial Accounting, Managerial Accounting, Intermediate Accounting I, Intermediate Accounting II, Cost Management and Auditing courses as prerequisites.
+Master of Science in Accounting requires Financial Accounting, Managerial Accounting, Intermediate Accounting I, Intermediate Accounting II, Cost Management and Auditing courses.

-Master of Science in Business Psychology requires completion of undergraduate courses in statistics and introductory psychology course with a grade of C or better.
+Master of Science in Business Psychology requires completion of undergraduate courses in statistics and introductory psychology course.